qlyoung/lagopus/docs/about.rst

 Lagopus is built on Kubernetes (k8s).
 The core application runs as a set of k8s containers.
 Fuzzing jobs run in additional containers created by the core.
 Kubernetes handles cluster and resource management, job distribution, container lifecycle, and to some extent storage.
-Lagopus has four main components , each corresponding to one container image.
-There is one instance of each image in Lagopus deployment, except for fuzzing containers, which are created on demand to run jobs.
+Lagopus has four main components, each corresponding to one container image.
+There is one instance of each image in a Lagopus deployment, except for fuzzing containers, which are created on demand to run jobs.

-The first is ``lagopus-server``.
+The first component is ``lagopus-server``.
 This is more or less the application core.
-It is a Flask app that exposes a REST API used to interact with Lagopus.
-It talks to the k8s API, primarily to spin up containers for running fuzzing jobs.
+It is a Flask app that implements the REST API used to interact with Lagopus.
+It talks to the k8s API to manage cluster resources, primarily to spin up containers for running fuzzing jobs.
 It is stateless; application state is stored in ``lagopus-db``.

-The second is ``lagopus-db``, which is just a MySQL instance that provides the application database.
-Details on jobs, crashes, corpuses, etc are all stored there.
+The second is ``lagopus-db``, which is just a containerized MySQL instance that provides the application database.
+Details on jobs, crashes, corpuses, etc. are all stored here.

 The third is ``lagopus-scanner``.
-When fuzzing jobs complete, they dump their artifacts to the Lagopus shared storage area for later use; this container periodically scans that directory looking for recently finished jobs and imports their results into the database.
+When fuzzing jobs complete, they dump their artifacts - minimized corpuses, crashing inputs, and logs - to the Lagopus shared storage area for later use.
+This container periodically scans that directory looking for recently finished jobs in order to post-process them and import their results into the database.
 This container is also stateless, and just runs a Python script that does the importing.

 The fourth is ``lagopus-fuzzer``.
-This is an Ubuntu 18.04 docker image preloaded with a collection of fuzzing utilities.
+This is an Ubuntu 18.04 container image preloaded with a collection of fuzzing utilities.
 Each fuzzing job is run in a new instance of this image.
 In the future, support for custom containers should allow a choice of platforms.